project8/honeybee/README.md

 #             id: { name: mbar, label: Pressure }
 (... more lines)
 ```
-(This format will be replaced with YAML.
+(This format will be / cab be replaced with YAML.
 A major difference from YAML is that multiple child nodes with the same tag name create an array, which is actually convenient and improves readability and writablity...)

-Layers are defined like `setup` &rarr; `section` &rarr; `module` &rarr; `channel`, but the layers can be of any depth with any of the following layer names:
+Layers are defined in this example like `setup` &rarr; `section` &rarr; `module` &rarr; `channel`, but the layers can be of any depth with any of the following layer tags:
 - `experiment`, `setup`, `teststand`, `system`
 - `section`, `subsection`, `division`, `segment`, `crate`
-- `module`, `device`, `card`, `board`  (`unit` is not included on purpose)
+- `module`, `device`, `card`, `board`  (`unit` is NOT included on purpose)
 - `channel`, `endpoint`, `metric`

-Currently Honeybee does not care which layer has which name, but this might be changed in the future.
+Currently Honeybee does not care which layer has which tag, but this might be changed in the future.
 A good practice will be to use one in the first set for the top-level, and one in the bottom set for data-producing nodes (i.e., leaves of the tree).

 Each layer must have an `id`, with at least a `name` and optionally with a `label`.
 A full sensor name will be a concatenation of the layer names, with an arbitrary separator (typically one of `.`, `_`, `-`, `/`, `:`, `;`), in the reversed order (leaf to root).

 An integer sensor number will be assigned for each leaf node by the system at run-time.
-This assignment of the numbers is not fixed and must not be used externally.
+This assignment of the numbers is not fixed and cannot be used for persistent purposes.

 Each layer can have a `valid_if` tag, with a value of the tag being a conditional expression with _variables_.
 The variables can be provided by users at run-time.

 Optional key-value pairs can be added, with a key name staring with `x-`.
-Explicit binding to a Dripline endpoint, for example, can be described with `x-dripline_endpoint`, which will be used only by Dripline data source.
+Explicit binding to a Dripline endpoint, for example, is described with `x-dripline_endpoint`, where the content is specific to the Dripline data source.

 ## Data Entry Binding, Channel Mapping, and Calibrations
-The `data_source::bind()` method manages bindings between sensor entries and DB contents, or mappings among sensor table entries (_calibrations_).
+The `data_source::bind()` method manages bindings between the sensor entries and the DB contents, and/or mappings among sensor table entries (_calibrations_).

-If the sensor table is constructed from DB contents only, the sensor names are basically identical to those defined in the data store, optionally with an appended _basename_.
-If the names in the data store contain delimiters, such as `_`, the names are broken down into a chain, enabling users to use the partial name match.
-Moreover, if a configuration file is to be used later, using a consistent naming structure (i.e., organized in a tree, separated by a delimiter) makes the configuration simpler; here "convention over configuration" (CoC) takes place.
-For example, Honeybee can automatically infer the binding between a sensor name of `sccm.Alicat.Inj.Gas.AS.ATDS` and a dripline endpoint of `sccm_Alicat_Gas`.
+If a sensor table is constructed from DB contents only, the sensor names are basically identical to those defined in the data source, optionally with an appended _basename_.
+If the names in the data source contain delimiters, such as `_`, the names are broken down into a chain, enabling users to use the partial name matching.
+Moreover, if a configuration file is to be used later, already using a consistent naming structure in the database (i.e., organized in a tree, separated by a delimiter) makes the future configuration simpler; here "convention over configuration" (CoC) takes place.
+For example, Honeybee can automatically infer the binding between a sensor name of `sccm.Alicat.Inj.Gas.AS.ATDS` and a dripline endpoint of `sccm_Alicat_Gas` in namespace `ATDS`.

-Beyond using the names in data store directly, configuration by file or database becomes necessary.
+Beyond simple data access using names in data source, configuration by file or database becomes necessary.
 The configuration can contain:
 - explicit binding between sensor names and data store entries
 - derived sensor entries, whose values are calculated from other sensor values (_calibrations_)
 - conditional block depending on external parameters such as date

 Note that the calibrations can be used for:
-- calibrate the device
+- calibrating the device
-- convert units
+- converting units
-- map channels (physics quantity to sensor, sensor to digitizer, digitizer to end-point, etc)
+- mapping between channels (physics quantity to sensor, sensor to digitizer, digitizer to end-point, etc)
-- decode packed bits
+- decoding packed bits

-See the Quick Tour section for an example.
+See the Quick Tour section for examples.

 ### Calibration implementation
-Calibration is a text property of a sensor, stored in `std::string f_calibration` in the `sensor` class.
-The text is a lambda expression with (a) input(s) from (an)other sensor(s), in a form of:
+Calibration is a text property of a sensor, stored in `std::string f_calibration` of the `sensor` class.
+The text is a lambda expression with a input from another sensor, or inputs from other sensors, in a form of:
 ```
 INPUT: f(INPUT)
 ```